xLeiti/LineupHelper/README.md

 # Note:
 The flash pops where the line ends, not the dot within the circle!
-The landing spot PIP is broken for all subsequent nades while the LineupHelper is toggled on.
+The landing spot PIP is kinda broken while the LineupHelper is toggled on.